parcel-bundler/awesome-parcel/readme.md

 - [Watch Reload](https://github.com/hirasso/parcel-plugin-watch-reload) - Watches files outside of parcel bundles and sends a reload request to parcel if they change
 - [HTML Interpolation](https://github.com/krotovic/parcel-plugin-interpolate-html) - Interpolation plugin that gives you option to use your .env variable inside HTML
 - [Static ZIP](https://github.com/agentcooper/parcel-plugin-static-zip) - Provide archived local directory in the static build.
 Useful for BrowserFS.
+- [Shebang](https://github.com/sintloer/parcel-plugin-shebang) - Add a shebang to the output files (useful for CLI applications).

 ## Integration with other languages, frameworks